George Weymouth: 1605 expedition

-In March 1605, members of the English nobility, Thomas Arundell and Henry Wriothesley, sent Captain Weymouth to found a colony in "Virginia" (the location Virginia referring to the lands of the entire eastern coastline of North America not ruled by France or Spain) under the ruse of searching again for a northwest passage.
+In March 1605, members of the English nobility, Thomas Arundell and Henry Wriothesley, sent Captain Weymouth to found a colony in "Virginia" (the location Virginia referring to the lands of the entire eastern coastline of North America not ruled by France or Spain) under the ruse of searching again for a Northwest Passage.
 Weymouth sailed from England on March 31, 1605, on the ship Archangel and landed near Monhegan off the coast of Maine on May 17, 1605.
-Using an assembled pinnace called the The Light Horseman, Weymouth explored the now-known Penobscot Bay and inlets.
+Using an assembled pinnace called The Light Horseman, Weymouth explored the now-known Penobscot Bay and inlets.

 A report of the voyage, written by James Rosier (hired by Arundell to make detailed observations), was published soon after the men returned from their expedition.
 The pamphlet described the physical resources available to settlers on the islands and coast of Maine (harbors, rivers, soil, trees, wild fruit and vegetables, and so forth).
-James Rosier, would write that Monhegan was "woody, growen with Firre, Birch, Oke and Beech, as farre as we say along the shore; and so likely to be within.
+James Rosier would write that Monhegan was "woody, growen with Firre, Birch, Oke and Beech, as farre as we say along the shore; and so likely to be within.
 On the verge grow Gooseberries, Strawberries, Wild pease, and Wilde rose bushes."

 Rosier also recounts the crew's encounters with the indigenous peoples living in the Maine coastal region around Penobscot Bay, likely members of Eastern Abenaki-speaking nations, (Note: Based on the foreign words that Rosier listed in his report, Goddard concluded that the indigenous people the expedition encountered spoke Eastern Abenaki.
 The speakers, therefore, might have been Penobscot, Passamaquoddy or members of smaller societies like the Micmac or Maliseet.) which began eleven days after the Archangel first moored among the Georges Islands, on May 30, 1605.
 The ship was anchored in Muscongus Bay, and the captain and thirteen men had gone off in the shallop to explore.
 The report tells how the remaining crew had a chance encounter that afternoon with a hunting party, developed a sign language with them, and over several days encouraged their trust with gifts and then trade.
 (Note: At about 5:00 p.m. on May 30, the remaining 14 men on board the Archangel spied three canoes and convinced three individuals from them to come aboard.
 The English sailors showed them iron knives, combs, glasses, bracelets, rings and "other triffles".
 "We found them then (as after) a people of exceeding good intention, quicke understanding and readie capacitie."
 Having developed a sign language to communicate with them, Rosier persuaded them to spend the night near the ship, and the next day after providing breakfast for them, he made them to understand that if they returned with skins the English would trade knives and other desirable items for them.)